Fermionic Matrix Product Operators and Topological Phases of Matter: Conclusions

 In this paper we have initiated the study of two dimensional fermionic phases of matter with matrix product operators, extending beyond the bosonic case~\cite{schuch2010peps,buerschaper2014twisted,csahinouglu2014characterizing}.
 The fundamental objects in our approach are fermionic MPOs that captures a reflection of topological order in the entanglement degrees of freedom of a PEPS.
 Studying the algebra generated by these fMPOs led us to define local fusion tensors and associators that relate different orders of fusion.
 We found that the associators must satisfy a consistency constraint known as the fermionic pentagon equation.

 Hence fMPO algebras are classified by equivalence classes of solutions to the fermionic pentagon equation up to gauge transformation.
 However, for topological phases we know that these equivalence classes do not directly correspond to the full classification of emergent excitations~\cite{bultinck2015anyons}.
 The physically relevant classification needs to take a further equivalence relation of the fMPOs known as Morita equivalence.
 This can be done following the approach of Ref.\cite{bultinck2015anyons}, where the superselection sectors are constructed directly in terms of irreducible central idempotents of a secondary fMPO algebra that depends on the fusion tensors.
 The explicit details of this construction will be reported in future work.
-Furthermore the full interplay of the $F$-symbols with Majorana fMPOs and the associated $\ZT$-grading will be elucidated.
+Furthermore, by assuming the invertibility of individual fMPO tensors, the full interplay of the $F$-symbols with Majorana fMPOs is missed.
+This is explored more carefully in the follow up work Ref.\cite{bultinck2017fermionic}.

 To classify symmetry respecting phases in the presence of a physical symmetry group $G$, corresponding to symmetry-enriched topological (SET) phases, the relevant Morita equivalence relation on the MPOs is weaker as it cannot alter the group structure~\cite{williamson2014matrix}.
 In the extreme case of SPT phases there is a single irreducible fMPO per group element.
 Hence the classification of fMPO group algebras is equivalent to the physical classification of SPT phases (with unitary on-site symmetry) which we found to be given by $H^1(G,\ZT),\,H^2(G,\ZT)$ and $\bar H^3(G,U(1))$ agreeing with known results~\cite{cheng2015towards,gu2014symmetry,kapustin2014fermionic}.
 We leave the study of SPTs with time reversal and lattice symmetries to future work.